MagaluCloud/magalu/mgc/cli/docs/object-storage/objects/upload.md

     --dst uri              Full destination path in the bucket with desired filename (required) -h, --help                 help for upload
-    --src file             Source file path to be uploaded (required) --storage-class enum   Type of Storage in which to store object (one of "", "cold", "cold_instant", "glacier_ir" or "standard")
+    --src file             Source file path to be uploaded (required) --storage-class enum   Type of Storage in which to store object (one of "" or "standard")
 ```

 ## Global Flags: